peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

   - Declare flags with `sig_atomic_t`

 - The key idea is that the existence of a pending signal merely indicates that at least one signal has arrived
-- The below progran is flawed because it assumes that signals are queued
+- The below program is flawed because it assumes that signals are queued

 ```c
 /* WARNING: This code is buggy! */